Use the services of a licensed real estate brokerage

 To provide you with effective service and protection from potential liability, your licensee needs to know everything that you know about defects of the property.
 Property defects are described as “patent” or “latent”.

 A patent defect is a property fault that is easily spotted by a potential buyer, such as a broken pane of glass, old roof shingles or peeling paint.
 A latent defect is a fault in the property that would not be easily detectable by reasonable inspection of the property, such as a serious crack in the foundation that has been covered over with paneling or improper wiring covered by drywall.
 Material latent defects are latent defects, which may have a serious impact on the value of the property or involve health and/or safety issues.
-If you are unsure if an issue impacting your property is a material latent defect, consumer your lawyer.
+If you are unsure if an issue impacting your property is a material latent defect, contact your lawyer.

 If you are a seller, you must disclose all material latent defects known about your property to a potential buyer; otherwise you may be liable to the buyer for the costs of repairing these defects.
 Ensure your licensee is fully aware of any latent defects effecting the property by putting it in writing by either completing it in a PDS or otherwise in writing.
 You and your licensee have an obligation to disclose any material latent defects when asked, and must always respond truthfully.